opsgility/copilot/govcopilot/5_Unleash_Productivity_Copilot_Chat.md

 1. Open Outlook and select **New email**.

-2. Select the Copilot icon in the email composition window.
+2. Select the Copilot icon in the email composition window then select **Draft with Copilot**.

 3. Enter: